 13.5.2.1 Introduction

-This test is used to measure the sensitiveness of the substance to mechanical frictional stimuli and to determine if the substance is too dangerous to transport in the form tested.
+This test is used to measure the sensitiveness of the substance to mechanical frictional stimuli and to determine if the substance is too dangerous in the form tested.
 The principle of operation is to hold a thin sample under a load between the prepared surfaces of a flat bar and the periphery of a wheel of specified diameter.